pystander/pystander/README.md

 ## 💭 About Me
 - 🏫 Currently an undergraduate CS student
 - 🔎 Self-motivated learner with an inquisitive mind
-- 🤖 Interested in AI/ML stuff, especially DNN and NLP
+- 🤖 Interested in AI/ML stuff, especially in DL, NLP, and CV
 - 🏆 Contestant of competitive programming
 - 🎮 Probably an "old-school" gamer